LouisvilleMetro/WazeCCPProcessor/README.md

 ![Waze Current Architecture](docs/Current%20Architecture.png "Waze Current Architecture")

-?
 You can update the stack with new infrastructure as the code here gets updated, and it only affects new and changed items.
-You can also remove all the infrastructure automatically (minus the S3 bucket you created manually) by deleting the Terraform stack.
+You can also remove all the infrastructure automatically (minus the S3 bucket you created manually) by deleting the Terraform stack using `terraform destroy` after the `get` and `init` commands.

 ## Loading Historic JSON Data Files